cabforum/smime/SBR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

+**Bridge CA**: A CA that facilitates interoperability between different enterprises or communities that operate their own PKIs by issuing Cross Certificates to participating CAs.

 **CAA**: From [RFC 8659](http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue Certificates for that domain name.
 CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended Certificate mis-issue."

 **CA Key Pair**: A Key Pair where the Public Key appears as the Subject Public Key Info in one or more Root CA Certificate(s) and/or Subordinate CA Certificate(s).